ilaksono/rr-challenge/README.md

   - paste the contents in a new file and save it as `.env` inside `/server`
   - in the command line, change directory to `/server` and run `npm start`
   - open a new command line tab and cd to the root of the project - run `npm start`
+  - if you are not using a PORT=8000, you must go into the root/package.json and modify the proxy value to `localhost:[PORT]` to match the port you provided
+  - to add `orders` seeds - go to url in browser `localhost:[PORT]/seed`

 # Technologies used:
   - FE: React, Bootstrap